Man charged after allegedly crashing into Columbus police cruiser, firing shots at officer

 The officer witnessed this and went to look for Talley, who was later found in the parking lot in the 5100 block of Stone Ridge Drive near Fountain Lane and East Main Street.

 Court documents say Talley then exited his vehicle and fired several shots toward the officer.
-The officer fired back in self-defense.
+The officer fired back in self-defense, according to court documents.

 Investigators said no one was hurt.